yberreby/ml-demos/README.md

 **Absolutely no guarantees**.
 These are demos, not production code.
 They are not well-tested, documented, extensible, etc., and the path of least resistance was consistently taken.
 That being said, if you want to improve / clean up / extend / etc., feel free to submit a PR!

+## Implemented

+- Using masked autoencoders (MAE) to reconstruct images from partial views.

 ## Running the experiments

 Use `uv`: